Bui-Alex46/social-media-clone/README.md

 # Twitter Clone
 A mirrored replication of Twitter!
 Created a subset of components that make up twitters actual website!
-Including web layout, UI/UX scheme, and backend processes.
+Including web layout, UI/UX scheme, and backend features.
 ## Tools Used
 * `React.js`
 * `HTML`